XML RSS

 Many feeders claim to be squirrel proof, but unfortunately they have been outsmarted by the squirrels and do not work.

-These two squirrel proof bird feeders do work.
+These two squirrel proof feeders really work.

 Brome Squirrel Buster Plus With Cardinal Ring